baptistefraisse/ffdd/README.md

 ## Quick start

-Full documentation (installation, quick start, and concepts) is available on the FFDD website: http://127.0.0.1:8000/ffdd/physics/.
+Full documentation (installation, quick start, and concepts) is available on: http://127.0.0.1:8000/ffdd/.

 Clone the repository and install in editable mode (requires Python ≥3.10):